 • drop Part D coverage, which may result in penalties if you have no prescription coverage

-From January 1 to March 31, you can change or drop Medicare Advantage plans with Part D coverage or join original Medicare (parts A and B) during this time.
+From January 1 to March 31, you can change or drop Medicare Advantage plans with Part D coverage or join Original Medicare (parts A and B).

-If you have questions about your Medicare part D coverage or enrollment periods, reach out to the insurance company from whom you purchase your coverage, contact the State Health Insurance Assistance Programs National Network (SHIP) or call 800-MEDICARE.
+If you have questions about your Medicare Part D coverage or enrollment periods, you can contact the insurance company that you purchased your coverage from, contact the State Health Insurance Assistance Programs National Network, or call 800-MEDICARE (800-633-4227; TTY: 877-486-2048).

 The base premium changes year to year.
 If the premium goes up or down, your penalty changes, too.

-If you have a Medicare Advantage plan, when you turn 65, you still need to have Part D coverage.
+If you have a Medicare Advantage plan, when you turn 65 years old, you still need to have Part D coverage.

 Since the penalty can add to your premium cost, it makes sense to buy a Part D plan at low cost when you become eligible.
 You can change plans during each open enrollment time if you need different coverage.